jamiet2023/aDCF-single-cell-analysis/README.md

 # aDCF-single-cell-analysis
-This repository contains the scripts used for producing the single cell RNA sequencing results described in out paper.
+This repository contains the scripts used for producing the single cell RNA sequencing results described in our paper.

 For further information, please contact us:
 Lorenzo Ferri: lorenzo.ferri@mail.ca